-Just 10 minutes down the road is a cute quaint town worth dropping into.
+Just 10 minutes down the road is the quaint town of Kailau, and it is worth dropping into.
 There are some really good restaurants, shops, a neat bookstore called Bookends, and a new Lanikai Brewery where you can enjoy some post-hike brew tastings.

 If you're looking for a little beach time after your hike, why not stay on the Windward side of the island and experience the most beautiful beaches on the island, including both Lanikai Beach and Kailua Beach!
-These paradise beaches are located about 15 minutes away...

 These beautiful, white-sand, world-renown beaches are located about 15 minutes away...